Drug Shortages and Discontinuations

 Bupropion XL tablets

-All generics shorting - earliest availability: October/24.
-Wellbutrin® XL 150 and 300 mg tablets - are available.
+All generics shorting - earliest availability: late Dec/24.
+Wellbutrin® XL 150 and 300 mg tablets are available.

 Convert to different formulations using the same daily dose (up to the maximum recommended dose for a given dosage form), but adjust frequency as indicated: